The Art Curriculum at St Elisabeth's CE Primary School

 They will also learn how to be imaginative.
 Children will use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They will represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role play and stories.
 (Early Learning Goal)

-Key Stage 1 children will learn how to use a range of materials.
+Building on the skills and knowledge acquired, in Early Years, Key Stage 1 children will learn how to use a range of materials.
 They will have ample opportunity to draw, paint and sculpt, developing techniques of colour, pattern, texture, line, shape, form and space.
-Additionally, they will learn about a range of artists, craftsmen and designers.
+Additionally, they will learn about a range of artists, craftspeople and designers.

 The impact of this art and design curriculum is that children will critique their own and other’s artwork by asking open and closed questions.
 They will become reflective of their own work and discuss how to improve their artwork next time.
 Children will understand that art is made by a variety of people in a variety of ways.
 They will know that they are all artists.